rp13g10/fell_finder/README.md

 ## Issues / Limitations

 * Estimated gain/loss is typically ~30% higher than it should be, this needs to be investigated further
+  * This is not a unique problem!
+Estimates do seem to be in-line with some other services (notably, Garmin)
   * Part of the issue seems to be with the LIDAR data itself being a few metres out at times (vs. Strava)
   * Other issues include bridges/tunnels where the path stays level but the ground does not.
 Some mitigations are in place for this, but making better use of the OSM tags may be able to improve the situation further.
   * High accuracy of the LIDAR system also leads to some false-positive elevation changes.
 A flat road with a large tree, might appear to have a small hill on it in the data.